Diocese of North Carolina Invites All Churches to Use At-Home Approach to Create Palms

 In these times, it is the Church’s perplexing yet joyful work to discern ways to continue meaningful worship, and to weave our community more tightly together while staying at a physical distance that does not put our neighbors or ourselves in danger.
 As Palm Sunday approaches, some of you may be wondering whether, and how, you might distribute one of the tangible signs of the hope we place in the Triune God: palm branches.

-After much prayer, thought, and consultation with public health advisers, themselves faithful Episcopalians, we offer the following ways in which palm branches can be distributed before Palm Sunday, for use in homes on Palm Sunday.
+After much prayer, thought, and consultation with public health advisers, themselves faithful Episcopalians, we offer the following way in which palm branches can be created by parishioners for use in homes on Palm Sunday.

 If your church is not able to distribute traditional palms due to a stay-at-home order, you may download and print graphics (drawn by The Rev. Canon Earnest Graham) to color and cut out at home.
 You can use them on Palm Sunday as you would a live branch, and also put them up on your front door or around your house for the day or the week, as a sign of your household’s expectant waiting for Jesus’s return.